jk-/hedge-cast/README.md

         - [] Cart process
     - [] Theming and touch ups
         - [] Restyle tables
+    - [] Vue: Create/Edit/list looks like it can be consolidated
+    - [] Vie: Add search feature to home of each category
     - [] Production ready environment
         - [] AWS integration
         - [] Fix salt and password in user entity